How much can I save in a year?

-Saving money for your near or distant future is a goal which many people aspire towards.
-But how much exactly can you save in a year?
-And what are the best methods when it comes to saving your money?
+We all know that saving money is a financial goal we should aim towards, but how much can you save in a year?
+And what are the best methods for saving your money?

 It’s a well-known fact that saving requires discipline, but it also requires equipping yourself with the right knowledge so you’re able to save in a way which works for you.
 That’s why we’ve created a guide packed to the brim with practical advice and top money-saving tips.